rporada/jekyll-now/_posts/2017-1-13-Security-Thoughts.md

 > ... every design problem begins with an effort to achieve fitness between two entities: the form in question and its context.
 The form is the solution to the problem; the context defines the problem.
 In other words, when we speak of design, the real object of discussion is not the form alone, but the ensemble compromising the form and its context.
 Good fit is a desired property of this ensemble which relates to some particular division of the ensemble into form and context.

 I prefer this perspective for two reasons.
 One it implies that one cannot judge the form, or the system, in isolation.
 I believe this is true of any security product or solution.
 It is not possible to evaluate the goodness of a solution without understanding the bigger context([^2]).
 The second point that I want to point out from Christopher Alexander's view is that of fitness being a _desired property_.
-Security is a desired property of a system([^3]).
+Security is a desired property of a system([^3]), not a technology.

+With those definitions, I hope my view on security is a little clearer, and I expect it will continue to evolve as it has over the last decade.

 ---